sudentrs/DSA210-Data-Science-Term-Project/README.md

 Transaction history starts on 04.10.2022 and ends on 25.10.2022.
 The initial columns are "date, time, amount, balance, description, receipt number".
 The receipt number is not necessary for analysis so I deleted the column.

 I added a category column and wrote a Python code that gives unique descriptions and asks me for a category for each unique description.
-Code can be found in `pre_processing.ipynb`.
+Code can be found in `pre_processing_bank_info.ipynb`.
 My initial categories were:
 * *food*: descriptions that contain words Getir, Trendyol Yemek, Yemeksepeti, Starbucks and such.
 These are purchases that are made solely for the sake of fulfilling my needs related to hunger.
 * *clothing*: any purchase made from a clothing store or a secondhand store.
 * *skincare/make-up*: purchases made from stores that sell skincare/make-up-related things.
 These purchases can contain shampoo, sunscreen, serums, lip balms etc.